March 12, 2021The Future of Cultural Centers Dialogue Series

-As the world rapidly changes around us, old frameworks for the development of cultural centers looks less and less relevant.
-During the Summer and Fall of 2020, AIA New York will look specifically at museums, questioning what would happen if we were to take this unprecedented time to explore new missions, visions, and (spatial) programs for existing and new museums.
-What will 21st-century museums be like?
-Join us for this Fall lineup of conversations as cultural forecaster and museum expert David van der Leer, Principal of DVDL DD, speaks with museum professionals from around the US and beyond.
+As the world rapidly changes around us, old frameworks for the development of cultural centers look less and less relevant.
+Continuing the success of the 2020 “Future of Cultural Centers” dialogue series, this year AIA New York will look at cultural institutions that take a mixed-use approach to programming and space and a more holistic view at the human experience.
+We will touch on opportunities and challenges around these hybrid organizations, questioning what would happen if we were to take this unprecedented time to explore new missions, visions, and models to help address existing institutional deficits.
+What will 21st-century arts and community spaces be like?
+Join us for this Spring line-up of conversations as cultural forecaster and museum expert David van der Leer, Principal of DVDL, speaks with professionals from around the US and beyond.

-Organized by the AIANY Cultural Facilities Committee and DVDL DD, and sponsored by Microsol Resources.
-Intro video by DVDL DD.
+Organized by the AIANY Cultural Facilities Committee and DVDL, and sponsored by Microsol Resources.
+Intro video by DVDL.

 Previous Series Videos

-Watch, or re-watch, dialogues from the Summer 2020 installment of the Future of Museums Dialogue Series.
+Watch, or re-watch, dialogues from previous installments of the series